 While Iskowitz never made preliminary drawings for paintings, drawing was a lifelong and parallel activity for him.
-His earliest work, done in Poland and Germany during and immediately after the war, could only be drawing, given
+His earliest work, done in Poland and Germany during and immediately after the war, could only be drawing, given his limited art materials and the urgency he felt to record impressions and memories.
+He continued his memory drawings after he arrived in Toronto and

-LEFT: Gershon Iskowitz, Luigi Orgera, 1980, felt pen, 42.5 \times 35 cm, Gershon Iskowitz Foundation.
-RIGHT: Gershon Iskowitz, Untitled Drawing, 1958, felt pen, 56 \times 42.5 cm, Gershon Iskowitz Foundation.
+LEFT: Gershon Iskowitz, Luigi Orgera, 1980, felt pen, 42.5 x 35 cm, Gershon Iskowitz Foundation.
+RIGHT: Gershon Iskowitz, Untitled Drawing, 1958, felt pen, 56 x 42.5 cm, Gershon Iskowitz Foundation.